James Devereux: Post-military career – farming, Congress, public safety

-Devereux took up horse farming – with a farm near Glyndon, Maryland, in suburban Baltimore County; and following his retirement from the Marine Corps, Devereux moved to a 200 acre farm at Stevenson, Maryland.
+Devereux took up horse farming, with a farm near Glyndon, Maryland, in suburban Baltimore County; and following his retirement from the Marine Corps, Devereux moved to a 200 acre farm at Stevenson, Maryland.

 In 1950, Devereux was elected as a Republican to the U.S. Congress for Maryland's 2nd Congressional District by defeating incumbent Democratic Rep. William P. Bolton.
 Devereux would serve four terms in the U.S. House of Representatives from January 3, 1951, to January 3, 1959.
 During his Congressional career, he supported public school desegregation and ending racial discrimination in employment.
 He served on the House Armed Services Committee from July 3, 1952 (replacing John Anderson (R-Calif.)) until he left Congress.
 Devereaux did not sign the 1956 Southern Manifesto and voted in favor of the Civil Rights Act of 1957.
 He was not a candidate for renomination in 1958, but was an unsuccessful candidate for election as Governor of Maryland against Democrat J. Millard Tawes from Crisfield on Maryland's lower Eastern Shore of the Chesapeake Bay.
 In 1960, he was named Republican Party chairman in his congressional district.

 He later served as director of public safety for Baltimore County, Maryland, from December 1962 to 1966, supervising the police and fire departments.

 He was a member of the Sons of the American Revolution.

 He was resident of Ruxton, Maryland, until his death.

 Family

-While stationed in the Philippines, Devereux met Mary Brush Welch, the daughter of an American missionary.
+Devereux is the grandson of Joseph F. Sinnott, a prominent Irish businessman in Philadelphia who made a fortune as a co-owner of Gibson's Rye Whisky.
+Devereux's mother, Annie Sinnott Devereux, died on October 27, 1944, while he was interred in a Japanese Prison Camp.
+While stationed in Peiping, China, Devereux met Mary Brush Welch, the daughter of Colonel John P. Welch, a U.S. Army officer.
 They were married in 1932.
-They had one son and one daughter who died at birth (1934).
+They had one son, James Patrick, and one daughter who died at birth (1934).
 Mrs. Devereux died of complications from diabetes in 1942, shortly after his capture by the Japanese on Wake Island.
 She was buried in Arlington National Cemetery.
 In 1946, he married Rachel Clarke Cooke and they had two sons.
 The second Mrs. Devereux died in 1977.
-He married a third time, to Edna Burnside Howard – in 1978, gaining a stepson and three stepdaughters.
+He married a third time, to Edna Burnside Howard, in 1978, gaining a stepson and three stepdaughters.
 His sister, Margaret, married Brigadier General Richard H. Jeschke, USMC.